drone-ah/wordsonsand/blog/_posts/2008-12-28-maven2-ejb3-and-jboss.md

 - Domain Model (or just the entity beans); Also referred to as a Hibernate Archive (HAR)
-- Stateful/Stateless Beans (Just the Beans, since I don\'t consider entities beans in EJB3)
+- Stateful/Stateless Beans (Just the Beans, since I don't consider entities beans in EJB3)
 - Application Client (J2SE Application)
 - Web App (Using SEAM)